 *optional ice: add ice cubes to your water bath. this will continue to drop the temp of your water & help your leafy greens to become crispier and more rigid as it is revived.

-lettuce, like most of our produce is comprised of mostly water. when it's wilted, it is dehydrated. when you submerge it into the water bath, the dehydrated lettuce cells will absorb water into its cells to try to equalize and balance the concentrations inside and outside the lettuce. as the lettuce cells take on more water, they will become more turgid and rigid, giving the lettuce it's original study and crisp shape.
+Lettuce, like most of our produce is comprised of mostly water.
+Then it's wilted, it is dehydrated. when you submerge it into the water bath, the dehydrated lettuce cells will absorb water into its cells to try to equalize and balance the concentrations inside and outside the lettuce.
+As the lettuce cells take on more water, they will become more turgid and rigid, giving the lettuce it's original study and crisp shape.

 Step 5: Drain and Dry

 - Remove any lemon slices you may have added.